 'Boyz n the Hood': THR's 1991 Review

-On July 12, 1991, Columbia brought John Singleton's R-rated drama Boyz n the Hood to theaters, featuring Ice Cube and Cuba Gooding Jr. The Hollywood Reporter's original review is below:
+On July 12, 1991, Columbia brought John Singleton's R-rated drama Boyz n the Hood to theaters, with Ice Cube and Cuba Gooding Jr. featured.
+The Hollywood Reporter's original review is below:

 One in 21 black American males will be murdered at the hands of fellow black American males: That's the grim social frame of this turf-tough depiction of young black male survival in South Central Los Angeles.
 Written and directed by 23-year-old, first-time filmmaker John Singleton, Boyz n the Hood is a booming, heart slam of a film.